blitzwas/PRIVIC/README.md

 # Required packages
 ## to be imported:
-#from pyemd import emd
+1. from pyemd import emd
-#import math
+2. import math
-#import numpy as np
+3. import numpy as np
-#import matplotlib.pyplot as plt
+4. import matplotlib.pyplot as plt
-#import random
+5. import random
-#from scipy.stats import binom
+6. from scipy.stats import binom
-#from scipy.stats import poisson
+7. from scipy.stats import poisson
-#from scipy.stats import wasserstein_distance
+8. from scipy.stats import wasserstein_distance
-#from tqdm import tqdm
+9. from tqdm import tqdm
-#import time
+10. import time
-#import pandas as pd
+11. import pandas as pd

+# Downloading the dataset
+The Gowalla check-ins dataset should be downloaded from https://snap.stanford.edu/data/loc-gowalla.html and prepared as follows:
+1. Download the .gz file named "loc-gowalla_totalCheckins.txt.gz" from https://snap.stanford.edu/data/loc-gowalla.html.
+2. Gunzip the file and rename the gunzipped .txt file as "gowalla_checkin.txt".

+The codes provided mostly generate the .csv files for the output data of the different experiments.
+All the visualisations provided in the paper were done using an external (paid) software called GraphPad PRISM using those output datasets.
+If one wishes to reproduce the plots, one may use any visualisation software or Python packages that help plot the output data from the .csv files produced by the codes.

+## Functions and variables:
+"privic_functions.py" defines several functions and introduces many variables that are used by most of the other .py files.
+It is, therefore, recommended to import those or copy-paste the code from "privic_functions.py" at the beginning of the files "BA_vs_LAP_stat_utility.py", "Elastic.py", "privic_main.py", and "Privic_BA_with_Adversarial_Input.py".
+We highly recommend following the instructions in the README.md to run the codes following the desired sequence to avoid errors related to "function/variable not defined".

 # Instructions to run the codes
 1. Run FilteringLocations.py to filter out the Gowalla check-in locations in Paris and San Francisco from the entire Gowalla dataset.
 This code creates the csv files "Gowalla_Paris.csv" and "Gowalla_SF.csv".